Open Positions

 More information will follow.

-The position is based at the Institute for Industrial Production (IIP), Prof. Dr. F. Schultmann, in collaboration with Prof. Dr. Rebekka Volk (University of Freiburg, Chair of Sustainability Assessment of Technical Systems).
-The focus is on the structured analysis and resolution of urban land-use conflicts in the context of the renovation or upgrading of urban structures.
-The goal is to develop an optimization-based decision-support tool that identifies user-specific trade-offs and highlights potential solutions.
-The project is based on techno-economic and (local) ecological analyses of potential urban retrofits, as well as data collection/evaluation and systemic analyses of new technologies, with a focus on soil restoration, food production, energy generation, materials, and the creation and enhancement of urban green spaces and biodiversity through blue-green infrastructure in cities.
-This includes, for example, the application and further development of tools and guidelines for life-cycle-based planning, new construction, retrofitting, maintenance, and the resilient, sustainable use of urban areas and urban infrastructure.
-In particular, innovative quantitative and optimization approaches, as well as approaches for investigating acceptance, trade-offs, management, and decision support for the sustainable development of urban neighborhoods, are to be conceived, developed, and applied.
+The focus is on the structured analysis and resolution of urban land-use conflicts within the context of urban redevelopment, restoration and upgrading.
+The goal is to develop an optimizing decision support tool that identifies user-specific trade-offs and suggests potential solutions.
+This is based on techno-economic and (local) ecological analyses of possible urban retrofits, as well as data collection and analysis, and systemic analyses of new technologies, with a focus on de-sealing, soil restoration, climate change mitigation, food production, energy generation, and the creation and improvement of urban green spaces and biodiversity through blue-green infrastructure in cities.
+This includes, for example, the application and further development of tools and guidelines for life-cycle-based planning, new construction, upgrading, maintenance, and (climate-)resilient, multi-functional sustainable use of urban areas and urban infrastructure.
+In particular, innovative quantitative and optimization approaches, as well as approaches for investigating acceptance, trade-offs, management, and decision support for the sustainable development of urban districts, are to be developed, and applied.

 Personal Qualifications